Club Space

 Club Space is a nightclub located in Miami, Florida.
-The venue originally opened in March 2000 by Louis Puig, a native to Miami, and the club has a 24-hour license to serve alcohol.
+The venue was originally opened in March 2000 by Louis Puig, a native to Miami, and the club has a 24-hour license to serve alcohol.
 Club Space is currently owned and operated by Link Miami Rebels, led by Coloma Kaboomsky, David Sinopoli, and Davide Danese, which also is a key player in the operations of Factory Town nearby in Hialeah.

 Background and History

 Early history (2000-2013)

 Although iconic EDM clubs like the Warehouse in Chicago originally served as safe spaces for marginalized communities to express their racial and sexual identities, the genre's global rise in the 1990s brought it into the mainstream.
 In Miami, the 2000s saw the emergence of several high-profile clubs that concentrated wealth and influence within a limited number of exclusive venues.

 When developing plans for the club, Puig knew that he would not be able to compete with the after-hours nightclubs in Miami, so Puig's lawyer connected him with the director of Miami's Downtown Development Association, and supported the idea because the association viewed nightclubs as the seeds to start entertainment districts.
 According to Puig, the idea to name the club as Space came from his marketing director, because of the massive amount of space inside of it.
 On their opening night, Club Space hosted Danny Tenaglia, and given his popularity at the time, other DJs contacted the club to play there because of Danny playing there.
 For the first three years, Space was only open on Saturdays with two rooms: a Red Room and a Blue Room.

 Club Space underwent its first major renovation in 2010.
 The announcement of Space's temporary closure on its website, framed as an Ibiza-style seasonal break, left out mentions of a renovation.
 Although an independent club promoter confirmed these renovation plans, venue management remained unresponsive to inquiries when Miami New Times journalists reached out for comment.